-It is a party full of magic and colors, that is celebrated in Costa Rica since many years.
-While I was reading a little bit about the history, I found out that everything started when they brought masks from Spain, where they were called “Gigantes y Cabezudos” (en: Giants and Big Heads) which they used at popular festivities at the medieval Europe.
-This was gradually changing and taking new form until it became the main spetacle of the festivities (celebrations in the communities in commemoration of the saint patron of the town) in many towns in Costa Rica.
-The festivals were organized to collect donations that were then invested in the same town; for example at the town were I grew up, they sold typical costarican food, cattle auctions, gunpowder games, live- music with Cimarronas (Music groups) activities of the local church and game for children and adults.
-It was really funny and we were always waiting for the festivals to begin.
+It is a party full of magic and colors that is celebrated in Costa Rica for many years.
+While I was reading a little bit about its history, I found out that everything started when they brought masks from Spain, where they were called “Gigantes y Cabezudos” (en: Giants and Big Heads) which they used at popular festivities at medieval Europe.
+This was gradually changing and taking new forms until it became the main spectacle of the festivities (celebrations in the communities in commemoration of the saint patron of the town) in many towns in Costa Rica.
+The festivals were organized to collect donations that were then invested in the same town, for example at the town where I grew up, they sold typical costarican food, cattle auctions, gunpowder games, live- music with Cimarronas (music groups) activities of the local church, and games for children and adults.
+It was really funny and we were always waiting for the festivities to begin.

-Today the activities continue and in 1996 the government of Costa Rica signed a decree to declare October 31th of each year the National Day of the Traditional Costarican Masquerades.
+Today, the activities continue and in 1996 the government of Costa Rica signed a decree to declare October 31st of each year the National Day of the Traditional Costarican Masquerades.

-All in all, activities like this one show the pure costarican traditions, the culture, the artwork and the happy personality of the ticos.
+All in all, activities like this one show the pure costarican traditions, the culture, the artwork, and the happy personality of the Ticos.

 For this reason, I invite you to be a part of them and get to know the activities they are doing in the towns, instead of dressing up as a skull and go to a bar at the night of October 31th, you can experience the pure and authentic traditions of a country full of historical surprises and legends in a magical night.

 CALENDAR OF ACTIVITES

 The 20th edition of the National Meeting of the Traditional Costarican Masquerades will be celebrated on Thursday, October 31th 2019, at 6 p.m. at the Central Avenue of Cartago.